 Prof. Joaquin Vieira, grad students Kedar Phadke and Sreevani Jarugula, and undergrad Sydney Lower are among the astronomers who have made recent discoveries about how galaxies were formed.

-I am a third year graduate student working with Prof. Joaquin Vieira.
+I am a fourth year graduate student working with Prof. Joaquin Vieira.

 - High Redshift Galaxies